-In August, chipmaker Broadcom announced plans to purchase Symantec’s Enterprise security business for $10.7 billion.
-News of this acquisition has made some Symantec customers – especially Email Security.Cloud customers – nervous, and many will be considering moving their email security to another provider.
-Are these concerns justified, and if you are a Symantec Enterprise customer, should you be thinking about moving shop for email security?
+In November 2019, chipmaker Broadcom acquired Symantec’s Enterprise security business for $10.7 billion.
+News of this acquisition made some Symantec customers – especially Email Security.cloud customers – nervous, and many began considering moving their email security to another provider.

 However, many smaller businesses have moved away from Symantec recently, due to fewer new features being added, a higher price tag than some competitors, and reportedly issues with customer support.